byu-cpe/ecen625/_labs/lab_llvm.md

 make clang
 ```

-The provided [Makefile](https://github.com/byu-cpe/ecen625_student/blob/main/benchmarks/simple_unrolled_partitioned/Makefile) will first run `clang-9` to produce a binary IR file (`simple.clang.bc`), after which it will run `llvm-dis-9` to dissassemble the binary into human readable IR (`simple.clang.ll`)
+The provided [Makefile](https://github.com/byu-cpe/ecen625_student/blob/main/benchmarks/simple_unrolled_partitioned/Makefile) will first run `clang` to produce a binary IR file (`simple.clang.bc`), after which it will run `llvm-dis` to dissassemble the binary into human readable IR (`simple.clang.ll`)

 Look through the LLVM IR file and try to understand how it implements the `simple.c` program.
 Then go to the `simple_unrolled_partitioned` bechmark and look at the IR that program produces.
 Make sure you can find the long sequence of cascaing add instructions.

 ### Writing an LLVM pass

 While you could download the LLVM source code, and add your pass code to it, compiling LLVM from source can take 20-30 minutes.
 Instead, we are going to develop your pass _out-of-tree_.
-Above you should have installed the LLVM 9 binaries using the Ubuntu package manger.
+Above you should have installed the LLVM binaries using the Ubuntu package manger.
 We are going to compile your pass code into a shared library object (.so) file, than can be loaded by LLVM at runtime.

 Your pass code and [CMakeLists.txt](https://github.com/byu-cpe/ecen625_student/blob/main/lab_llvm/src/CMakeLists.txt) file are provided in the `src` directory.
-For this assignment we will be using a `BasicBlockPass` in LLVM.
-That is, it is a transformation pass that modifies code contained with a single basic block.
+For this assignment we will be using a `FunctionPasfs` in LLVM.
+That is, it is a transformation pass that modifies code contained with a single function.

 Take a look at [AdderTreeBalancer.cpp](https://github.com/byu-cpe/ecen625_student/blob/main/lab_llvm/src/AdderTreeBalancer.cpp), specifically these lines: